andrijanaojdanic/simple-os-kernel/README.md

 # simple-os-kernel
-Implementation of simple but completely functional kernel for multithreaded os with support for time sharing C++
+Implementation of simple but completely functional kernel for multithreaded os with support for time sharing in C++.
+College project.
-College project